The basics of business fundamentally stay the same, however it’s how you communicate, manage and your decisions that changes over time.

 You can then do a quick online search to understand their feelings towards your company from their social media interactions, whether they’re positive or negative, and know how to approach the meeting.
 You may also be able to find any problems they have with other suppliers.

-After this you can get all your previous meeting notes from your CRM system and understand if they have spoken to anyone else from your company since your last meeting and what they were talking about.
+After this, you can get all your previous meeting notes from your CRM system and understand if they have spoken to anyone else from your company since your last meeting and what they were talking about.
 If you have any notes that need updating you can do it there and then to save another trip back to the office.
 I could go on but I think you get the idea.
 In short, you get a full picture of your customer whilst enjoying a drink at your favorite coffee shop!

 Many organizations are still slow to fully realize the benefits of these three elements and the importance they have on modern business.
 If you haven’t yet ventured into this brave new world you should at least explore one option and monitor the influence it has on your business.

-Need help understanding the Cloud or Big Data?
 Give us a call and we’ll be happy to help.